Michael-Kidd/GestureBasedUI-Project/README.md

 We will be using a raspberry pi with an external power source, such as the batteries attached to the car or another external power pack designed to be used for phones with a micro USB port.

-On the Raspberry Pi we will install the Raspbian Operating system, Previously I have used a Raspberry Pi with the windows IOT operating system, but found that the Pi struggle somewhat with processing.
+On the Raspberry Pi we will install the Raspbian Operating system, previously I have used a Raspberry Pi with the windows IOT operating system, but found that the Pi struggle somewhat with processing.

 Raspbian will allow us to use Python as a programming language and unlike the windows version, can come with a full desktop GUI install.